SDawson777/jars-cms/docs/DEPLOYMENT.md

 Example: `/api/admin/analytics/overview?windowDays=14&recentDays=3&wRecentClicks=3`

 Recommendation: Configure these vars in your host's secret manager (Vercel, Netlify, Docker secrets, Kubernetes secrets) and avoid placing them in `.env` committed files.
 If you suspect a secret was committed, rotate it immediately.

+## Observability and log forwarding

+- The API emits newline-delimited JSON logs via `server/src/lib/logger.ts`.
+Use your platform's log drains (e.g., CloudWatch, Datadog, Logtail) to ingest them without additional agents.
+- Incoming requests automatically receive a `requestId`.
+If you already add an `X-Request-Id` or `X-Correlation-Id` header at the edge/load-balancer, the middleware will reuse it so you can correlate across services.
+- Each request surfaces lifecycle events (`request.start`, `request.complete`, `request.aborted`) with latency, status code, and response byte size, which makes it easy to build RED dashboards.
+- All route handlers call `req.log.*` so structured error fields (e.g., `error.message`, `stack`) stay machine-readable.
+Avoid `console.*` outside of the logger to maintain consistent output.
+- Flip `LOG_LEVEL=debug` temporarily during incidents to capture verbose insights; remember to remove it or revert to the default level after debugging to keep logs lean.